Quick link: Project Documents

 Interviews and case studies: To identify best practices examples and case studies, some of the surveyed facilities are interviewed for a more in-depth analysis.
 During the interviews healthcare facilitates receive support to identify suitable disinfectant alternatives.
 During this phase, participants test the alternatives (e.g. efficacy, material compatibility, practicality, odour, etc.).
 The product alternative is then benchmarked against the product to be replaced and saving in hazard emissions are estimated (more detailed information about benchmarking can be found here).

 Interim Report: a first recommendation report is drafted based on the results of the surveys and interviews.
+The interim project is open for comment until 17 May 2020.

 Workshop: Survey participants and other procurers are invited to take part in a capacity-building workshop where HCWH Europe will present the first draft of the recommendations and participants will have the opportunity to provide their feedback on the report and provide further input for improvement.